 How can I manage my insurance online at hthstudents.com?

 After you've registered on the site, visit My Benefits.
 There you'll be able to review your insurance and global assistance benefits, print an online ID card, change your personal contact information and review the information we have in our records about your dependents.
 You can review information about claims you've submitted and check a glossary of insurance terms so you're better able to understand our products and services.
 You can also change your personal site registration information, including your email address and password.

-Can I search for a doctor online at hthstudents.com?
+Can I search for a doctor outside of the U.S. online at hthstudents.com?

 Outside the United States, students can access HTH Worldwide's unique international medical community, which features contracted, English-speaking physicians and other health care professionals in more than 180 countries.
 Through the HTH Parents website, Parents/Guardians of U.S. study abroad students can help their students locate a doctor or health care professional abroad.
 Visit Doctor Search to search for a doctor.

 How do I access participating providers inside the U.S.?

 HTH Worldwide Members with U.S. benefits have access to the Aetna network in the U.S. Members can find a doctor or hospital in the network through the US Doctor Search on the website.